Motherhood is not all sunshine and roses. It’s also thunderstorms and thorns. But it’s what has taught me tolerance and resilience.

 My achievements and failures are immaterial to her.
 It’s my sheer existence that matters the most to her.
 And that kind of love is pure, unconditional, and divine.
 A blessing!

-Motherhood has taught me the golden lesson that living for others brings real joy and satisfaction.
+What motherhood has taught me is the golden lesson that living for others brings real joy and satisfaction.
 One need not give birth to a child to realize the joy that comes from living a life for others.

 The essence of motherhood is present wherever there is a caregiver, volunteer, mentor, spouse, or anyone who puts the self out of their way and lives a rich, purposeful life, being of use to others around them, and society large.

-My mother is an excellent role-model.
-She lives her life in the service of others.
+My mother lives her life in the service of others.
 From my mother, I’ve learned the meaning of motherhood.
 I carry forward the legacy in full consciousness of the power, duty, and responsibility that comes along with the halo of motherhood.
 Being a mother is a profoundly enriching and satisfying experience, for which I am eternally grateful.

 As I strum the strings of motherhood in the best way I know, I pray that my child will turn into the finest song that adds joy and meaning into the world.